Skip to content

 • The Gates Foundation funds vaccines as a depopulation toolFalse, Gates Foundation vaccines save lives and reduce child mortality; the Lancet estimates 154 million lives saved in 50 years

-• Gates wants to force-vaccinate people to sterilize themNo evidence, fabricated; the original article making this claim was authored by a tabloid journalist, not Gates
+• Gates wants to force-vaccinate people to sterilize themNo evidence, fabricated; the original claim distorted the TED talk transcript

 • Gates admitted the depopulation plan in official documentsFalse, no such documents exist; multiple fact-checkers have confirmed this